jerryjappinen/bellevue-docs/misc/known-issues.md

 ## Client-side features

-- Very minor issue: Minor issues with `vue-meta`
+- Very minor issues with `vue-meta`
 	- Does not work reliably with `keep-alive`
 	- Parent component title will flicker when changing pages
 		- Not a problem if title is controlled by `App.vue` instead of page components, which is probably better anyway